davidmakoto/SuperBihelix-GPU-public/README.md

 <p align = "center">
 Description pipeline of tasks from host to device and compatibility of NVCC compiler.
 </p>

+# Disclaimer
+The code is not functional due to a pattent on the parent algorithm.
+This redacted repo is primarily here to showcase my work.
+For those interested in joining the project, please send me a message on getting more information.

 # Project Structure